vivarium-collective/vivarium-core/doc/index.rst

 The platform's framework is a novel synthesis of several modeling
 methodologies:

-1) Whole-cell modeling, to simulate hybrid models of cells with complex internal organization.
+1. Whole-cell modeling, to simulate hybrid models of cells with complex internal organization.
-2) Agent-based modeling, to simulate the interactions of many cells in a shared environment.
+2. Agent-based modeling, to simulate the interactions of many cells in a shared environment.
-3) Multiscale simulation, to solve problems with multiple scales of time and space.
+3. Multiscale simulation, to solve problems with multiple scales of time and space.
-4) Wirable model modules, to streamline model development by decomposing computational representations into modules that can be reconfigured and recombined.
+4. Wirable model modules, to streamline model development by decomposing computational representations into modules that can be reconfigured and recombined.

+This project, Vivarium Core, is the core engine that can simulate models built using the Vivarium interface.

 .. todo:: Use cases